lit/lit/docs/guide/06-template-reference.md

 When lit-html re-renders a template, it only updates the modified portions: it doesn't create or remove any more DOM than it needs to.
 But when you switch from one template to another, lit-html needs to remove the old DOM and render a new DOM tree.

 The `cache` directive caches the generated DOM for a given binding and input template.
 In the example above, it would cache the DOM for both the `summaryView` and `detailView` templates.
-When you switch from one view to another, lit-html just needs to swap in the cached version of the new view, and and update it with the latest data.
+When you switch from one view to another, lit-html just needs to swap in the cached version of the new view, and update it with the latest data.

 ### classMap